Reader Contribution: So you think the Tories are economically competent? Think again ...

 Tax Receipts

+Sources9.
 So the Tories are the “low tax” party are they?
 Don’t make me laugh.
 Here are the numbers for you that show that the Tories tax people at higher levels than Labour.
 What the Tories actually mean is that they are the “low tax for the rich” party - c/f the Liz Truss and Kwasi Kwarteng end of the pier budget show.
-For the truth just compare the 13 years of Blair/Brown between 1997 and 2010 with the 14 years of Tory economic incompetence and chaos between 2010 and 2024.
-What was the reward for the Chancellors who implemented such demented tax policies?
-Why, ennoblement of course.
-These former Tory Chancellors now sit or once sat in the House of Lords:
+This illustrates that Labour taxed us less and chose to spend its receipts on improving public services while the Tories tax the majority of ordinary workers more and spend those extra tax receipts on tax cuts for the rich.
+You need only compare the 13 years of Blair/Brown between 1997 and 2010 with the 14 years of Tory economic incompetence and chaos between 2010 and 2024 to see the truth.
+Oh and why were tax recipts lower during austerity?
+Because wages were suppressed of course.

 Lord Clarke of Nottingham (Ken Clarke): Chancellor from 1993 to 1997.